What We Do

 The Gratiot County Jail currently has a capacity of 70 inmates.
 The Facility had a major renovation in 2001.
 The staffing consists of 13 full time staff, 1 jail administrator, and up to a maximum of 6 temporary correctional officers.

 The Jail offers religious services, alternative education, in addition to other activities for the inmate population in an attempt to help reduce the recidivism rate for inmates.
 To help offset the operational costs of the jail operations, revenues are obtained through an inmate phone system, diverted felony program and an inmate commissary system.

 Concealed Weapons Permits

-Fingerprints for Concealed Weapons Permits are only done Monday through Friday 8:30 a.m. to 3:30 p.m., excluding most holidays.
+Fingerprints for Concealed Weapons Permits are done by appointment only, Monday through Friday 8 a.m. to 3 p.m., excluding most holidays.
+Please contact Robin or Jen at 989-875-5214 to make an appointment.
 You must have completed and filed your application with the County Clerk prior to being fingerprinted.

 Purchase permit applications are by appointment only.
 Please contact 989-875-5214 to make an appointment.